robertblackwell/pico-debug-example/README.md

 If that did not work, I am sorry and I have failed.
 My #2 purpose for making this project was to give a clear and precise recipe for debugging c/c++ coded on a pico.

 My #1 purpose was so that I had a record of what I did.
-Some of this stuff is a bit less than obvious.
+Some of this stuff is a bit less than obvious and my memory requires assistance.

-## Refernces
+## References

 Good website for rp2040 pwm explanation https://www.i-programmer.info/programming/hardware/14849-the-pico-in-c-basic-pwm.html?start=2